Jim Fitzpatrick’s art has been an important influence on muraling in two ways.

 The long-running mural of Che in Fountain Street, Strabane, is replaced with Sands & Che.

 Che is included in a gallery of socialist heroes: Seamus Costello, Gino Gallagher, Che, Patsy O’Hara, Miriam Daly, and James Connolly.
-Springfield Road, Belfast, 2009.
+Springfield Road, west Belfast, 2009.

 Bobby Sands and Che together in Hugo Street, west Belfast, 2009.